HTTP-RPC/Sierra/README.md

 Sierra provides the `UILoader` class, which can be used in conjunction with the following types to declaratively establish a hierarchy of user interface elements:

+* `ColumnPanel` - arranges components in a vertical line
-* `RowPanel` - arranges components in a horizontal line, optionally aligning to baseline
+* `RowPanel` - arranges components in a horizontal line
-* `ColumnPanel` - arranges components in a vertical line, optionally aligning nested elements to a grid
+* `FormPanel` - arranges components in a labeled grid
 * `StackPanel` - sizes components to fill the available space
 * `Spacer` - provides fixed or flexible space between other components